MedBlog

 COVID; Prevention

-What Texans need to know about monkeypox
+What Texans need to know about mpox

 COVID; Prevention

-monkeypox cells
+mpox cells

-Monkeypox virus cells, as seen under a microscope, are spread through direct contact with infected animals, an infected human’s skin lesions, items that have been in contact with the lesions, or prolonged close proximity with an infected person’s respiratory droplets.
+Mpox virus cells, as seen under a microscope, are spread through direct contact with infected animals, an infected human’s skin lesions, items that have been in contact with the lesions, or prolonged close proximity with an infected person’s respiratory droplets.

-The recent headlines about monkeypox have people around the world worrying whether we’re facing another potential global pandemic.
+The recent headlines about mpox have people around the world worrying whether we’re facing another potential global pandemic.
 So far, the outbreak – a term for clusters of disease in unexpected places or in higher-than-average numbers – includes fewer than 2,000 confirmed cases worldwide.
 About 70 of those are in the U.S.

 The current outbreaks started as travel-related infections and are now being spread person-to-person in at least 40 countries including the U.K., U.S., Spain, and Portugal.
 At the time of this writing, there was one confirmed case in Texas, in Dallas.